Cray-HPE/docs-csm/operations/utility_storage/Ceph_Daemon_Memory_Profiling.md

 # Ceph Daemon Memory Profiling

-`Use Case:` This page is meant as an instructional guide to provide information back to HPECray to assist in tuning and troubleshooting exercises.
+This procedure is meant as an instructional guide to provide information back to HPE Cray to assist in tuning and troubleshooting exercises.

-Procedure:
+## Procedure

-**`NOTE:`** For this example we are going to use a ceph-mon process on ncn-s001
+> **NOTE:** For this example, a ceph-mon process on ncn-s001 is used.

 1. Identify the process and location of the daemon to profile.